mizzioisf/openhospital-client/README.md

 Dicom functionalities are only available on 32bit JAVA environment.
 If DICOM is needed, 32bit is mandadory.

-- Powershell script (oh.ps1) is in beta: give it a try :-)
+- Powershell script (oh.ps1) is new: give it a try :-)

 If you get this error: